pchapin/augusta/doc/README.md

 README
 ======

-This folder contains the main Augusta documentation set.
+This folder contains the main Augusta/AGC documentation set.
 There are four independent documents, each in its own subfolder.

-- **Design Documentation** describes the design of Augusta, including architecture and implementation notes.
+- **Design Documentation** describes the design of AGC, including architecture and implementation notes.

-- **Reference Manual** provides a detailed reference for Augusta and the specific subset of Ada that it compiles.
+- **Language Reference** provides a detailed reference for the Augusta language.
+This document is written in an implementation-independent manner and applies to all Augusta compilers, not just AGC.

-- **Tutorial** is a step-by-step guide to using Augusta, including getting-started instructions and simple examples.
+- **Tutorial** is a step-by-step guide to using AGC to compile Augusta programs, including getting-started instructions and simple examples.

-- **User Guide** is a more complete description of how to use Augusta, with detailed installation instructions, and examples of Augusta's more advanced features.
+- **User Guide** is a more complete description of how to use AGC, with detailed installation instructions, and examples of the compiler's more advanced features.

 ## Building the Documentation

-The Augusta documentation is written using reStructuredText (reST) and compiled with Sphinx into presentation formats.
+The Augusta/AGC documentation is written using reStructuredText (reST) and compiled with Sphinx into presentation formats.
 To set up Sphinx, first install a suitable version of Python (3.6 or later) and then create a virtual environment in the `doc` folder as follows:

 ```bash